Elizabeth B. Bearden

 A.B.
 (1998), Comparative Literature, Princeton

 Her next book project, titled Monstrous Kindes: Body, Space, and Narrative in Early Modern Literary Representations of Disability, theorizes physical disability in Renaissance conduct books and treatises, travel accounts and plays, the picaresque, wonder books, essays, and early novels.
-The cross-section of texts is comparative, putting canonical European authors such as Castiglione and Sterne into dialogue with transatlantic and Anglo-Ottoman literary exchange.
+The cross-section of texts is comparative, putting canonical European authors such as Castiglione and Cervantes into dialogue with transatlantic and Anglo-Ottoman literary exchange.
 Its methodology takes a neoformal and philosophical approach to premodern formulations of monstrous bodies, spaces, and narratives, which continue to shape our understandings of disability today.

 Research and Teaching Interests